Frequently Asked Questions: Associate Degree Nursing

 What score do I need to achieve on the Health Occupations Admissions test to be considered for the Associate Degree Nursing program?Applicants must score at the “proficiency” level or higher to be considered.

-Will I receive my scores on the day of testing?No, your scores will be mailed to you.
+Will I receive my scores on the day of testing?Yes, you will be able to visit https://www.atitesting.com/Home.aspx to view your scores.

-Can I take the Health Occupations Test (TEAS) admission test at another college and transfer the scores to JCC?No, we do not accept scores from other colleges.
-The test is offered on JCC’s main campus in Smithfield.
+Can I take the Health Occupations Test (TEAS) admission test at another college and transfer the scores to JCC?Yes, Johnston Community College will accept official scores from ATI.
+The college doesn’t accept copies of scores from other colleges.

 I have a master’s degree, will I have to take the Health Occupations Test (TEAS)?Yes, all applicants applying to the Associate Degree Nursing Program must take the Health Occupations Test (TEAS).